-- 5.7.1 The quorum for meetings of the Board will be 10 members, including: - a) Either the Chief Executive or the Chief Finance Officer; - b) Either the Chief Medical Officer or the Chief Nurse Officer; - c) At least one independent Non-Executive Director; - d) At least one Partner Member.
+- 5.7.1 The quorum for meetings of the Board will be 10 members, including: - a) Either the Chief Executive or the Chief Finance Officer; - b) Either the Chief Medical Officer or the Chief Nurse Officer; - c) At least one independent Non-Executive Director; - d) At least one Partner Member. - 5.7.2 For the sake of clarity: - a) no person can act in more than one capacity when determining the quorum

-- 5.7.2 For the sake of clarity: - a) no person can act in more than one capacity when determining the quorum - an individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest shall no longer count towards the quorum. - 5.7.3 For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.
+- an individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest shall no longer count towards the quorum. - c) A nominated deputy permitted in accordance with standing order 4.5 will count towards the quorum for meetings of the board if the member for who they deputise is not present. - 5.7.3 For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.